-How we generated electricity in March
+How Great Britain generated electricity in May

-Just over half (51%) of electricity came from zero-carbon sources, peaking at 84% on 23 March at 11am.
+45% of electricity came from zero-carbon sources, peaking at 74% on 12 May at 12:30pm.

 If you have any questions about these figures, contact us here.